 Forget your Seagals and your Van Dammes and even your Oscar nominated screenwriters like Stallone, the action genre was epitomised by one man, perhaps the biggest and most recognised phenomenon in all of movie history, and his legacy will never be matched.
 Sure, his delivery was awkward, his acting as wooden as the biggest oak in the forest, but Arnie was Box Office, plain and simple, and if you couldn’t drag a passable performance out of him then producers were sure to find someone who could.

 Directed by Mark L. Lester, Commando is an exercise in tongue-in-cheek hypermasculinity which has little time for insight or logic.
-This is bulging biceps, spurious espionage and mustachioed gymnasts twirling and dancing to their laughable demise as our hero bumbles his way through an entire army single-handed.
-In terms of errors in editing, I could write a book, and protagonist John Matrix is so invincible that he is able to take cover behind rose bushes without suffering so much as a scratch, while utilising the kind of mindless gung-ho tactics that would have seen America conquered long ago if he were in fact the best in his field as so much exposition would have us believe.
+This is bulging biceps, spurious espionage and mustachioed gymnasts twirling and dancing to their laughable demise, as our hero bumbles his way through an entire army single-handed.
+In terms of errors in continuity, I could write a book, and protagonist John Matrix is so indestructible that he is able to take cover behind rose bushes without suffering so much as a scratch, utilising the kind of mindless gung-ho tactics that would have seen America conquered long ago if he were in fact the best in his field as so much exposition would have us believe.

-When we first meet Matrix, we find a fellow of simple pleasures, a retired woodsman who likes to share ice cream with his daughter Jenny (Milano) or hand feed mountain deer so wild they causally eat from the giant’s hand and are obviously chained to a bush.
-But don’t let the bumbling dick-slap persona fool you, for when pushed Matrix is a one-man killing machine, a retired elite Black-Ops Commando, and not the listless, homoerotic dunderhead who appears onscreen.
+When we first meet Matrix we find a fellow of simple pleasures, a retired woodsman who likes to share ice cream with his daughter Jenny (Milano) or hand-feed mountain deer so wild they causally eat from the giant’s hand and are obviously chained to a bush.
+But don’t let the bumbling dick-slap persona fool you, for when pushed Matrix is a one-man killing machine, an elite black-ops commando and not the listless, homoerotic dunderhead who appears onscreen.

 However, due to some quite astonishing tactical ineptitude, America’s best is soon at his gay adversary’s mercy.
 With a bit of back-to-basics exposition, we find out that Matrix had Bennett kicked out of the force, and ever since that day he has been waiting to pay him back.
 Thanks to exiled Latin American dictator, Arias, Bennett is finally given that opportunity.
 Arias wants to assassinate the president of his homeland and believes Matrix is the only man for the job, so much so that he has concocted the kind of elaborate plan that is doomed to fail when he simply could have hired a sniper.

-Calling on his years of strategic experience, Matrix abducts airhead civilian Cindy (Rae Dawn Chong), who almost has him arrested in a mall until our straight-talking psycho’s multiple acts of battery see her have a change of heart and offer her assistance.
-After watching him graduate to multiple murder she even aids him in the armed robbery of a weapons store, firing a perfectly aimed rocket at the arresting officers and flipping their truck in such a manner that the door falls open and Matrix is able to exit unscathed.
-Not only that, but they forgot to handcuff him, and our gun nut is back on schedule.
+Calling on his years of strategic experience, Matrix first abducts airhead civilian Cindy (Chong), who almost has him arrested in a mall until our straight-talking psycho’s multiple acts of battery see her have a change of heart.
+After then watching him graduate to multiple murder she even aids him in the armed robbery of a weapons store, firing a perfectly aimed rocket at the arresting officers and flipping their truck in such a manner that the door falls open and Matrix is able to exit unscathed.
+Pretty reckless stuff with his daughter’s life on the line.
+Lucky for Jenny the cops neglected to handcuff him!

 Cindy then willingly escorts her kidnapper across a no-fly zone in a stolen plane to the South American hideout where Jenny is being held, and what follows is the most logic-defying action finale of all time in which, with no apparent tactical approach, Matrix disposes of an entire rogue army while enduring little more than a flesh wound.
 Slitting throats, sawing scalps and chopping off arms, Arnie is at his most ludicrously invincible as bullets zip past him and stuntmen are propelled off springboards to dazzling effect.

-Much has been made of Commando‘s supposedly gay subplot, and though this has been refuted by pretty much everyone involved with the movie, the homoerotic overtones are rather explicit, and the sexual tension between Matrix and the ludicrously obsessive Bennett are palpable, with sweaty confrontations, macho titillation and even phallic images such as the nature of the movie’s most infamous and aptly climactic kill.
+Much has been made of Commando‘s aforementioned gay subtext, and though this has since been disputed by those at the creative helm, that hasn’t stopped the movie’s legions of fans from suggesting otherwise.
+In fact, in many corners it has become a subject of almost scholastic proportions, and it’s easy to see why.
+The movie’s homoerotic overtones are explicit to say the least, and the sexual tension between Matrix and the ludicrously obsessive Bennett are palpable, with sweaty confrontations, macho titillation and phallic images such as the movie’s infamous and aptly climactic kill.

 Were the makers of Commando producing this kind of senseless, big-budget claptrap with a knowing wink?
-You would certainly hope so, although with the amount of Grade A cocaine available in 80s Hollywood, you could perhaps forgive them for thinking that what they were making was legitimate.
+You would certainly think so, although with the amount of Grade A cocaine available in ’80s Hollywood, you could perhaps forgive them for thinking that what they were making was legitimate.

-Ripping a section of steel piping off the wall, Matrix uses it as a javelin and impaling the dastardly Bennett, who then begins to emit massive quantities of steam for some reason.
+Ripping a section of steel piping off the wall, Matrix uses it as a javelin, impaling the dastardly Bennett, who then begins to emit massive quantities of steam for some reason.
 Moments later, his watching 11 year-old daughter jumps for joy as her kidnapper chokes on his own blood.